billforsternz/retro-sargon/README.md

 to the scoring function to fix that - but that's not really software archaeology is it?
 A similar problem, probably fixable in the same way is that Sargon will sometimes drift and concede a draw by repeating moves even in an overwhelming position.
+(But see Version 1.01 above).
 This is a reflection of Sargon's scoring function, which doesn't have any positional knowledge.
 Sargon just tries to win material, and if that's not possible control more squares than the opponent.
 This was typical of the era, in the early